La Goulette

-La Goulette (/fr/, La Goletta), in Arabic Halq al-Wadi (حلق الوادي '), is a municipality and the port of Tunis, Tunisia.
+La Goulette (/fr/; La Goletta), also known by the endonym Halq al-Wadi (حلق الوادي, /aeb/, lit. 'the River's Throat'), is a municipality and the port of Tunis, Tunisia.

 La Goulette is located at around on a sandbar between Lake Tūnis and the Gulf of Tunis.
 The port, located 12km east of Tunis, is the point of convergence of Tunisia's major road and rail networks.
 La Goulette is linked to Tunis by the TGM railway and to Europe by a ferry service.

 Origin of the name

-The name derives from the "gullet" or "river's throat", a channel where the city is located, and not from the ship type schooner, called goélette, gulet, goleta or goletta in French, Turkish, Spanish and Italian.
+The name derives from the "gullet" or "river's throat", a channel where the city is located – and not from the ship type schooner, called goulette, gulet, goleta or goletta in French, Turkish, Spanish and Italian, respectively.

 Transit activities

 In addition to its transit and cruise activities, the port of La Goulette also receives ships carrying cargoes such as cars, and bulk cereals.
 It handles a large portion of the country's imports and much of its exports (principally phosphates, iron ore, and fruits and vegetables).

 However, the development plan of the port provides for its specialization as a port exclusively reserved for passenger and tourist traffic.